 So a visitor put a t-shirt in his shopping cart and forgot all about it!
 What should you do to bring him or her back?
-Send a push notification, of course!
-Cart abandonment is a real nuisance for the eCommerce industry but it can be reduced with push.
+Send push notification, of course!
+Cart abandonment is a real nuisance for the eCommerce industry but it can be reduced with the push.

 Send him or her a message notifying him of the discount on the abandoned product that is ONLY for him.
-This is an effective way to bring him to back to the website!
+This is an effective way to bring him back to the website!